 What has happened so far?

 Mental Health Reform has advocated for the publication of the new legislation that will update the Mental Health Act in line with Expert Group recommendations.
-You can read more about that here.

 The removal of the word ‘unwilling’ meant that Electroconvulsive Therapy (ECT) and medication (administered for over three months) could only be administered to an involuntary patient without their consent, where it could been determined that the person is unable to consent to the treatment.

 You can read that amendment to the Act here.

 This included introducing a definition of a ‘voluntary patient’ to include only people who have capacity to make their own decisions (with support if required) and who do give their consent to admission to hospital.
 With the support of Mental Health Reform, our members and our supporters, this Bill was passed into law and became the Mental Health (Amendment) Act 2018.

-You can read Mental Health Reform’s analysis of the Bill here.
+You can read Mental Health Reform’s analysis of the Mental Health (Amendment) Act 2018 here.